S.S. America

 were turned into a roaring and fiery inferno.
 With bombs bursting within just

 50 yards of the U.S.S.
-West Point’s hull, WITH Shrapnel being scattered
+West Point’s hull, WITH

-everywhere on her weather decks, whilst the U.S.S.
-Wakefield was set ablaze due
+Shrapnel being scattered everywhere on her weather decks, whilst the U.S.S.
+Wakefield was set ablaze due to a direct hit.
+As

-gave the order to sail, and escape the situation and suffer any further damage.
+situation and suffer any further damage.

 As a troopship the U.S.S.
-West Point also

-visited Australia
+West Point also visited Australia

 in 1942 to collect Australian soldiers bound for Singapore.